![]() |

 Organisational activities

-Invited lecture for PhD. students: Experiments in psychology. - SvÚ CSPV SAV, 29.6.2020
+Invited lecture for PhD. students: Experiments in psychology - SvÚ CSPV SAV, 29.6.2020

-Invited lecture for PhD. students: Open science and reproducible of psychological research - the role of Pre-registration. - Katedra psychológie FF UK v Prahe, 14.03.2019
+research - the role of Pre-registration - Katedra psychológie FF UK v Prahe, 14.03.2019